alessio-bortolotti-heig/starwars_ascii_terminal/README.md

-# Star Wars ASCII terminal
+# Star Wars ASCII Terminal

 This Python script allows you to watch Star Wars in ASCII art directly in your terminal.